Feasible Region for DERs in Unbalanced Distribution Networks with Uncertain Line Impedances: Introduction

 \section{Introduction}

-Renewable energy, particularly distributed energy resources (DERs), has been rapidly growing in power systems worldwide in the past years.
-In Australia, an estimated 3.04 million homes and businesses have installed rooftop PV systems by the end of 2021, with more than 2.88 GW in 349,000 systems installed in the year 2021 alone \cite{AustralianEnergyCouncil2020}.
+Distributed energy resources (DERs), has been rapidly growing worldwide, and particularly in Australia in recent years \cite{AustralianEnergyCouncil2020}.
 High penetration of DERs is a crucial enabler to decarbonise the energy sector through more engagement of residential customers.
-However, due to relatively low visibility and controllability, high DER penetration could lead to a series of operational issues, such as over/under-voltage and minimum demand issues \cite{Review-01, Review-02,aemo-min-demand}.
-Addressing such issues to integrate DERs needs close coordination among transmission network operators (TSOs), distribution network operators (DSOs), emerging DER aggregators in operating virtual power plants (VPPs) and market operators, potential future architectures of which were investigated in \cite{EnergyNetworksAustralia2020}.
+However, due to relatively low visibility and controllability, high DER penetration could lead to, for example, over/under-voltage and minimum operational demand issues \cite{Review-01, Review-02,aemo-min-demand}.
+Addressing such issues needs close coordination among transmission network operators (TSOs), distribution network operators (DSOs), emerging DER aggregators in operating virtual power plants (VPPs) and market operators, and potential future coordination architectures were investigated in \cite{EnergyNetworksAustralia2020}.

 Operating envelope (OE), which specifies the operational range for each DER device that is permissible within the network operational limits at a given point in time and location \cite{DEIP2022, Petrou2021}, is identified as a key enabler in potential future power system architectures and has gained increasing interest from both industry and academia \cite{DEIP2022,Petrou2021,project_edge,project_symphony,ESB_DER}.
-OEs can be used by DSOs to manage the export and import limits for DERs based on available real-time network hosting capacity and facilitate DER participation in the electricity market to provide network services \cite{Liu2021}.
-Substantial advances have been made in developing approaches to calculating OEs in recent years, including the unbalanced three-phase power flow (UTPF)-based approach, where OEs are calculated iteratively by solving a series of PF problems with varying export/import limits \cite{Blackhall2020,project_edge,project_symphony,BL_ieee_access}, the unbalanced three-phase optimal power flow (UTOPF)-based approach, where OEs of all DERs are calculated simultaneously subject network constraints \cite{To2013,Petrou2021,Liu2022_doe}, and machine learning (ML)-based approach, which is useful for networks with low visibility \cite{Ochoa2022,DEIP2022}.